BigSpace52/github-action-siteground-speed-optimizer-config-saver/README.md

-# github-action-siteground-speed-optimizer-config-saver
+# GitHub Action SiteGround Speed Optimizer Config Saver

-A GitHub Action that saves SiteGround Speed Optimizer configuration to versioned JSON file in your repository.
+_A GitHub Action that saves SiteGround Speed Optimizer configuration to versioned JSON file in your repository._